xbow/ember-mirage-quickstart/README.md

 # ember-mirage-quickstart

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is work in progress.
+The original readme provided with ember.js is below.

+My notes on setting up this app can be found in the file (notes.md)[notes.md]

+--

+Original ember.js readme:

 ## Prerequisites